 If you have a friendly and healthy cat that persistently visits your property, you can download a paper collar to write on and alert the owner.

 Catching stray cats

 If the owner doesn’t respond to the paper collar, we can provide you with a trap to catch the cat.
-The fee for the trap is $15 per week.
+There is a $50 cash bond which is refunded when the trap is returned undamaged.